-We are proud to announce two forthcoming books, featuring fully revised and updated contributions from more than 100 contributors to the Dangerous Women Project.
+We are proud to announce two books, featuring fully revised and updated contributions from more than 100 contributors to the Dangerous Women Project.

 The Art of Being Dangerous: Exploring Women and Danger through Creative Expression (Leuven University Press, 2021) edited by Jo Shaw and Ben Fletcher-Watson